MidniteCrew/first_web3/README.md

 # Overview
 This is my first web3 project.
-Wrote some contracts
+Wrote some smart contracts in solidity.